 There are so many beautiful golden beaches in Catalonia covering the Costa Brava and Costa Dorada areas.
 Our top three are:

 Barcelona City Beaches – location wins hands down here.
 Any major city that has a beach gets a massive thumbs up from us.
 A perfect place to chill out in between sightseeing in such a vibrant city.

-Sitges Beach – a gorgeous seaside town with lively old town approximately 40 kms south of Barcelona.
-This palm tree lined beach here is extremely popular especially in the summer months.
+Sitges Beach – a gorgeous seaside town with lively old town approximately 40 km south of Barcelona.
+This palm tree lined beach here is extremely popular, especially in the summer months.